nusenu/tor-relay-operator-ids-trust-information/README.md

 * Domains can expire and be registered by unrelated entities.
 * Domains can be confiscated.
-* Trust anchors can hand out distinct answers to different consumers to attack trust information consumers.
+* Trust anchors can hand out distinct answers to different consumers to attack consumers.
 A public append only log could ensure that is detectable (similar to certificate transparency).
+* Trust information and community links can also be exploited for social engeneering and other types of attacks.
+The design does not require anyone to link themselves to tor relay operators or reveal their identity (pseudonyms can be used).
+* Depending on TA diversity the design might limits the "social diversity" of "trusted" operator IDs to some extend.